InnerSourceCommons/InnerSourcePatterns/project-setup/communication-tooling.md

 # Resulting Context

-Setting up and consistently using official communication channels helps collect passive documentation.
+Setting upt and consistently using official asynchronous communication channels helps create a base level of passive documentation that can be referenced again when similar questions come up again.

 With communication happening in the open others can easily follow project progress and get active contributing.
+Others lurking and reading lowers the barrier to get involved raising the likelihood of receiving contributions.

-With answers being answered in public more people can add their perspective leading to a complete picture.
+With questions being answered in public more people can add their perspective leading to a complete picture - this includes not only host team members, but also users of the project.

-Participation in the project becomes independent from meeting schedules and working schedules of different teams.
+Keeping communication in asynchronous channels allows for participants on different schedules - either due to different time zones or due to different routines, meeting schedules, team routines - to meaningfully contribute to the project.

+Answering questions in those channels means that not only other team members can listen in and provide additional information, it also means that other users with the same question see (or later on find) the previous answer leading to a lower need to repeat explanations.